Tag (game): Base and truce terms

 Players may be safe from being tagged under certain circumstances: if they are within a pre-determined area, off the ground, or when touching a particular structure.
 Traditional variants are Wood tag (see knock on wood), Iron tag, and Stone tag, when a player is safe when touching the named material.
 Though in most cases you will be able to stay in that pre-determined area for however long you would like, such as “house rules” including that feature.
 This safe zone has been called a "gool", "ghoul", or "Dell", probably a corruption of "goal".
 The term "gool" was first recorded in print in Massachusetts in the 1870s, and is common in the northern states of the US.
 Variants include gould, goul, and ghoul, and alternatives include base and home.
 In the United Kingdom, the base is frequently known as "den".
 In much of Canada and parts of the northern United States, the state or home base of being immune from tagging is known as "times" or "T", most likely as mutilation of "time out".

 Players may also make themselves safe from being tagged by the use of a truce term.
 When playing the game tag, some may cross fingers to let others know that they, the player, cannot be it.
 Yet, this rule may come into play only if the crossing of fingers is shown; if the fingers are not shown to the person who is it, then the crossing does not count.

+If you tag the person who is currently 'it' you effectively make yourself it.

-Alternate terminology
+Alternative terminology

+In some parts of Scotland, instead of saying "Tag, you're 'It'!", the call is "Tig, you're het!"

 In India, the player who is "it" is referred to as the "denner".

+Deciding who is "it"

+In addition to games like rock paper scissors that can be used to decide who is "it", some other methods are used in different parts of the world: